Skip to main content

 Project partners

-This project is being implemented in close collaboration with two research partners:
+This project is being implemented in close collaboration with:

 • Sortition Foundation are leading on recruiting 60 citizens from across the UK to take part in the Assembly.
 They have carried out recruitment, selection and sortition work for wide variety of local councils, national parliaments and other organisations.